 Because America is all about people having the freedom to pursue their dream, and if someone's dream is to become fabulously wealthy, and if he has the brains and the ambition to achieve it, who are the rest of us to stop him?

-In this mythology, Donald Trump has come to symbolize what it means to be a great American.
-He has come to represent what is finest in the American spirit.
-Every week on his TV show we can watch obsequious young Americans striving to be what they think he wants them to be.
-And in this American mythology, the rambling logic goes like this: These are the people who make our country great.
+People who dream big dreams make our country great.
 Would it be better if they did nothing and collected food stamps?
-So sure, what if there is an elephant in the room?
+So what if there is an elephant in the room?
 He's an American elephant, and we will arm ourselves to the teeth to make sure no one does it any harm.
-These people and their God-given right to get rich is what our soldiers in Iraq are fighting to protect.
+It’s for these dreamers and their God-given right to get rich that our soldiers in Iraq are fighting to protect.
 If you don't like it, move to Cuba.
-Because each of us can own a piece of that elephant, if we want to.
+And, besides, each of us can own a piece of that elephant.
 OK, I may not own a piece now, but maybe my kids will.
 That elephant is what the American Dream is all about--the idea that anyone of us could someday be famous, rich, and powerful like Donald Trump.

 The idea that "only in America" do the humble have the possibility to realize such ambitions is absurd, but it's a myth that serves the interests of the already rich.
-People with talent and drive rise in every culture, but like all the Trump wannabes, they do so by ingratiating themselves to those who already have wealth and power.
+People with talent and drive rise in every modern society, but like all the Trump wannabes, they do so by ingratiating themselves to those who already have wealth and power.
 And their doing so insures that the basic pyramid stays intact.

 In other words the American experiment has failed to the degree that we allow it to become like every other stratified society that has existed.
 Maybe it's inevitable.
 Maybe that's what Franklin meant when he came out of the constitutional convention and in responding to someone who asked what they had made said, "A republic, if you can keep it."
 I don't know if it's lost yet, but we're losing it.